hashicorp/design-system/website/docs/about/contribution.md

 Before submitting a new request, check that the issue doesn’t already exist in our [backlog](https://hashicorp.atlassian.net/jira/software/c/projects/HDS/boards/1082).
 If no request exists, create a new issue using our [intake form](https://go.hashi.co/hds-support).
 Creating an issue allows us to track and prioritize all requests in one central location easily.

-Alternatively, if you just have a question or you’re not sure your project is right for collaboration, reach out to the Design System team in [#team-design-systems](https://hashicorp.slack.com/archives/C7KTUHNUS).
+Alternatively, if you just have a question or you’re not sure your project is right for collaboration, reach out to the Design Systems Team in [#team-design-systems](https://hashicorp.slack.com/archives/C7KTUHNUS).

 ### Evaluation of the request

-The Design System team will then evaluate each incoming request and provide the Requestor with a decision.
+The Design Systems Team will then evaluate each incoming request and provide the Requestor with a decision.

 #### How we evaluate requests